-This is called a m snoop deformity. (recurrent droop) where the nipple seems to sit below the implant, this may be made worst by a hard capsule which holds the implant up on the chest.
+This is called a snoop or waterfall deformity. (recurrent droop) where the nipple seems to sit below the implant, this may be made worst by a hard capsule which holds the implant up on the chest.
 Many times the patients are best served by staged procedure.
 Due to the loss of elasticity for the breast after massive weight loss.
 The implants are removed along with the capsule and the breast tissue is tightened with a lift once this is healed the implants are replaced due to less weight on the tissue we are able to perform a much more aggressive lift with much better scars.

-Can I reverse my breast reconstruction?
+Can I revise my breast reconstruction?

 Dr. Spence revises breast reconstruction patients in his Orlando Breast Revision Practice frequently, he uses the concept of a Bioengineered breast with the use of fat graft and acellular dermal matrix.

 Is there a way to avoid a lift if I remove my large breast implants?